Nasturtium plants are loved for their rich, saturated, jewel-toned colors. They are fast and easy to grow and, in fact, do best with a little neglect.

-One thing to be aware of, when choosing which nasturtium to grow, is that the flowers of some varieties can be obstructed by their amble foliage.
+One thing to be aware of, when choosing which nasturtium to grow: the flowers of some varieties can be obstructed by their amble foliage.
 If you are growing your nasturtiums at ground level, choose one of the newer varieties that hold their flowers above their leaves, so you can easily see them.

 Suggested Nasturtium Varieties to Grow

-- Alaska Series - Bushy, dwarf plants with heavily variegated foliage and the blossoms are held above the foliage.
+- Alaska Series: Bushy dwarf plants with heavily variegated foliage and blossoms above the foliage.

-- 'Canary Creeper' (T. Peregrinum) - Perennial vine in the nasturtium genus, with yellow flowers that look like bird’s wings.
+- '"Canary Creeper" (T. Peregrinum): Perennial vine in the nasturtium genus, with yellow flowers that look like a bird’s wings.